 - Strengthen the muscles and ligaments around your joints.
 If you don't have a physical therapist, ask your doctor to help you find one.

-- Try to avoid putting on extra pounds, which puts pressure on your joints.
+- Try to avoid extra weight, which puts pressure on your joints.
 Your doctor can tell you what your goal should be.